sensebox/books/edu/en/community_projects/Tutorial_ArduinoWeatherStation.md

 1. Run your program

-  -   Place the SD card in the slot on the SenseBox Board (A).
+  -   Place the SD card in the slot on the senseBox Board (A).

   -   Compile your program and upload it to the board (B).